pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 Toward deamortisation
 ---------------------

-Thinking in terms of ingestion/excretion lists is helpful because it's now trivial to append the whole[^partial] ingestion list to the excretion list at any time, without emptying the latter: concatenate the two lists, and recompute the suffix product for the resulting excretion list.
+Thinking in terms of ingestion and excretion lists is helpful because it's now trivial to append the whole[^partial] ingestion list to the excretion list at any time, without emptying the latter: concatenate the two lists, and recompute the suffix product for the resulting excretion list.